-4.1.2.
-NMEA Sentences on ASCO Serial Port
+4.2.
+NMEA Sentences on Modem Serial Port

-Let's assume that the GPS factory configuration, memorized on NVM, hasn't been changed and a jumper is plugged into centre-position (GE863-GPS and GE864-GPS).
-By means of the following AT command, NMEA sentences can be available on ASC0 serial port connected to the User DTE.
+Let's assume that the GPS factory setting, memorized on NVM memory, hasn't been changed and a jumper is plugged into centre-position, where applicable: GE863-GPS and GE864-GPS.
+By means of the following AT command NMEA sentences can be available on Modem Serial Port (ASC0) connected to the User DTE.